vkbo/novelWriter/docs/source/int_introduction.rst

 In addition, the project can contain notes on the various plot elements, characters, locations, etc, that make up the story.
-These notes are organised in a set of category-specific top-level folders referred to as "root" folders, and each entry can be tagged and cross-referenced from within the novel documents and notes.
+These notes are organised in a set of category-specific top-level folders referred to as "root folders", and each entry can be tagged and cross-referenced from within the novel documents and notes.
 These tags make it possible to inter-link documents, and generate an overview of the entire novel project and how the various documents and plot elements are interconnected.
 The tag and reference syntax is covered in :ref:`a_proj` and :ref:`a_notes`.

-These additional features are not standard in markdown, but are available through special meta keywords described in :ref:`a_struct_tags`.
+These features are available through special meta keywords described in :ref:`a_struct_tags`.
 Syntax highlighting is provided to make it easier to verify that the markdown tags are used correctly.

-An overview of the supported markdown syntax is covered in :ref:`a_ui`.
+An overview of the supported formatting syntax is covered in :ref:`a_ui`.

 .. _a_intro_design: